FIIT-Databases/dbs-python-example/README.md

 docker build -t dbs-python-example .
 ```

-After successfully build, you can run it as a container named `dbs-python-example-container` using command bellow.
+After a successful build, you can run it as a container named `dbs-python-example-container` using command bellow.
 This example also pass the `NAME` environment variable with value `Dexter` and redirect ports, so you can access the
 HTTP server inside the container.